ShyamGurunath/Ml_project_template/README.md

 ![](https://cloud.google.com/ai-platform/images/ml-workflow.svg)

-### This is my template for Machine Learning Projects.
+### This is a raw template for Machine Learning Projects.

 ------